 Network is all about people.
 They make the difference.
 Specifically, it’s about business owners, CEO’s, executives and leaders.
 Even more specifically, it’s about the peer advantage for SMB owners.
 They’re the operators, the get-it-done people who have occupied my life since I was a teenager selling hi-fi equipment in a local stereo shop.

 Connection, collaboration and conversation fuel the most powerful resource available to small business owners through peer advisory groups.
-In addition, I do a fair amount (okay, sometimes an unfair amount) of life coaching and executive/leadership coaching.
+In addition, I do a fair amount (okay, sometimes an unfair amount) of life coaching and executive/leadership coaching, along with business strategy coaching.
 All the work is deep, meaningful and hopefully, transformative.

 Our chief want in life is somebody who shall make us do what we can.”